Glossary

 M

-A secure website for participants, their nominee or third-party decision maker to view their NDIS plan, request payments and manage services with providers.
+A secure website for participants and their nominee or child representative to view and manage their NDIS plan and supports.

 N